mvcds/hubi/README.md

 <img src="./assets/hubi.gif" alt="how to use hubi" title="how to use hubi" />

-:warning: work in progress which currently only partially supports [joi](https://github.com/hapijs/joi), and generates a site about your [ubiquitous langauge](https://mvcds.github.io/hubi/#ubiquitous-language)
+:warning: currently, it only partially supports [joi](https://github.com/hapijs/joi), and fully generates a site about your [ubiquitous langauge](https://mvcds.github.io/hubi/#ubiquitous-language)

 ## Getting started